 Medical payments coverage

 Medical payments coverage pays the medical bills for guests injured on your property.
 It doesn’t cover medical payments for your injuries or injuries to any family members living with you.

-Most insurance companies let you choose between $1,000 and $5,000 of coverage.
+Most insurance carriers let you choose between $1,000 and $5,000 of coverage.
 So, if you elect the maximum $5,000 benefit, you’ll be responsible for paying the remaining balance on any medical bills that exceed $5,000.